daisungjang/desctab/README.md

 **Step 2:** Replace x with the name of your dataset.

-# EXAMPLE:
+# Example:
 In this example, we will work with ‘trees’ – a built-in dataset in R. This dataset includes the girth, height, and volume of 31 felled black cherry trees.

 > trees
 >